scloud19/SECipedia/Linux/Linux Basics/linux_filesystem.md

                 To use stdin/stdout, enter a dash(-) in the place of the filename

         Unpacking the tar ball
+            file.tar.gz
+                is the same format as file.tgz

+                This file is an archive (and it's compressed).
+When working with files of this nature, move from right to left.
+Thus, you must utilize gunzip before you can unpack the archive

+                Ex: gunzip file.tar.gz
+                    Then proceed with the unpacking instructions below

+                    Although this is a little early, you can do both steps via zcat file.tar.gz | tar xvf -

+                        zcat is the same as gunzip -dc

+                    To be even more efficient, you can do: tar zxvf file.tar.gz

+                            -z
+                                automatically invoke gzip/gunzip on the archive
+                                    this can be utilized for both extracting an archive (-x OR -t) OR creating one (-c)

+                            -j
+                                Same exact idea as -z, but for bzip2/bunzip2

+                            This shows the table of contents for the tarball

             Before you unpack, it's a good idea to peek into the .tar file to see what's inside (i.e., invoke table-of-contents mode). tar tfvp archive.tar